aws/codecatalyst-blueprints/packages/components/source-repositories/README.md

 });
 ```

 ## Example 1: Creating a new repository

 Repository component is used to create a new repository in a generated project:

 ```
-import { SourceRepository } from '@caws-blueprint-component/caws-source-repositories';
+import { SourceRepository } from '@amazon-codecatalyst/blueprint-component.source-repositories';
 ...
 const repository = new SourceRepository(this, { title: 'myRepo' });
 ```

 You can then add files or workflows to the created repository:

 ## Example 2: Adding file(s) and/or workflow(s) to an existing repository

 ```
-import { SourceFile } from '@caws-blueprint-component/caws-source-repositories';
+import { SourceFile } from '@amazon-codecatalyst/blueprint-component.source-repositories';
-import { Workflow } from '@caws-blueprint-component/caws-workflows';
+import { Workflow } from '@amazon-codecatalyst/blueprint-component.workflows';
 ...
 new SourceFile(repository, 'README.md', 'This is the content of my readme');
 new Workflow(this, repository, {/**...workflowDefinition...**/});
 ```

-Combining the above two pieces of code would generate a single repository named `myRepo` with a source file `README.md` as well as a code.aws workflow at the root.
+Combining the above two pieces of code would generate a single repository named `myRepo` with a source file `README.md` as well as a codecatalyst
+workflow at the root.